llemoine1230/llemoine1230/README.md

 });
 ```
 <details>
-  <summary>Click to expand!</summary>
+  <summary>Class project using class fact cards</summary>
-  This was a class project to make fact cards from classmates and have them do cool functions like flipping, being likable, and sortable.
+  This was a class project for Web Development (CIS 276) to make fact cards from classmates and have them do cool functions like flipping, being likable, and sortable.
+This snippet dynamically fills the back of each card with a classmate fact and gives each card a unique id to ensure sortability.
 </details>